OliviaRuyinZhang/WeBWork/README.md

 ##### Remarks
 - Click the "Remark" button beside the assignment you wish to get remarked
-- Explain why you want a remark in the message box and then click "Submit" to requiest a remark
+- Explain why you want a remark in the message box and then click "Submit" to request a remark
 - The remark will be sent to instructors directly by email and you will be notified if your grade has been changed

 ###### Note: GitHub may have problems displaying some of our documents.
 For this reason, it is recommended you download the document instead of using GitHub's preview to view it.